al-moreno/jQuery/README.md

 ## Description
-Documentation intended for referenc of jQuery methods and syntax as they compare to vanilla JS
+Documentation intended for reference of jQuery methods and syntax as they compare to vanilla JS

 ## Deployment: